 A DDoS attack is meant to throw a page? or is it an attempt to extortion to make money for the attacker?

-With such tactics, it is clear that the need for co-operation and co-ordination of public-private, private or private research is more important than ever.
-Can it happen?
+With such tactics, it is clear that the need for cooperation and coordination of investigations between public and private sector or private and private sector is more important than ever.
+But can it be done?

 One is clear: